 Introduce them to their main point of contact in the office for each thing they’re likely to need.
 Names and smiling faces will create the personal connection you want parents to have with everyone who works in the school.

-Show them the website, where basic information lives, and how to find it.
+This is also a good opportunity to show them your website, where basic information lives, and how to find it.

-No matter how many questions you answer tonight, some parents are going to discover they have more that went unanswered.
-They may not come up with these for hours, days, or weeks, but they will have questions.
+No matter how many questions you answer during parent orientation, some parents are going to discover they have more that went unanswered.
+They may not come up with these questions for hours, days, or weeks, but they will have questions.
 Empower them with the ability to get those questions answered when that time comes.

 A situation that arises from time to time that might require special sensitivity or a different approach and can directly impact your new student enrollment is the closing of another school.
 In the event that you are seeing a large number of transfers from a school that is closing, keep in mind that those students and parents are even more nervous and emotional than other transfers.

 School closings create a great sense of loss for the students and families.
 They have been displaced and lost an important community, a home.
 They can also be nervous about it happening again here.
-Take this and every opportunity to make them feel safe and welcome.
+Use your parent orientation, and every other opportunity you have, to make them feel safe and welcome.
 Let them know you understand their situation and are there to answer any questions they have.
 They likely will require more hand-holding and reassuring than other parents.

-Your New Parent Orientation is the start of the new year, a chance to capture the excitement and energy of a new group of school families.
-The energy and enthusiasm you bring to this event can spark the same in them and help carry you through the start of the year.
+Your new parent orientation is the start of the new year, a chance to capture the excitement and energy of a new group of school families.
+The energy and enthusiasm you bring to this event can spark the same in them and help carry you through the entire school year.